UIUC-ChenLab/OS4C/README.md

 Run the testbenches by navigating to the fpga/common/tb/ folder.
 Many of the testbenches for modules are from the original Corundum repo.

 Once you install the dependencies (see above) you can run them using pytest.
 Currently, we have only released a simplified single-tenant testbench.
 The multi-tenant testbench requires modifications to some of the above libraries.
 We are working on seeing if those modifications can be added to those repositories as a new release.
 If not, we will release patches here.
-Expect that in the next week or two (by mid August 2024)
+Expect that in the next few weeks (by mid August 2024)

 Example: *pytest -n auto --log-file=log.txt*